 Tips for Holding an Open House

 Holding an open house is a great way to increase your home's exposure as well as a good way to reach out to buyers who might not otherwise find your house.
-Regardless of whether you have a real estate agent or are selling the house yourself, here are eight steps towards getting your house ready for its star turn.
+Regardless of whether you have a real estate agent or are selling the house yourself, here are eight steps to get your house ready to shine.